mikeduglas/Script-Player/README.md

 - Pressing Ctrl-Shift-P captures active window and saves the image on disk.

 ## XML script
-In scripts you can use almost all events and writeable window/control properties.
+In xml scripts you can use almost all events and writeable window/control properties.
 It allowed to POST(Event:Accepted), POST(Event:Selected), set window/control properties, or evaluate expressions.
 Full list of available events, actions, and properties see in the \docs subfolder.

 - See "docs\How-To.txt" to learn more about script syntax.
-- Also see provided school.xml script, it contains the comments.
+- Also see provided xml scripts, they contain the comments.

 ## Contacts